sderessa05/sderessa05/README.md

 - 👋 Hi, I’m Samuel "Sam" Deressa
 - 👀 I’m interested in learning about computer science right now.
-I am working on learning HTML, CSS and JavaScript currently.
+I am working on learning programming fundmentals thorugh side projects.
-- 🌱 I’m currently learning to cook, play ping pong and love watching movies and shows
+- 🌱 I’m love to cook, play ping pong and love watching movies and shows!
 - 💞️ I’m looking to collaborate on anything I can get my hands on!
 - 📫 How to reach me is sderessa05 on all social media platform and sam.deressa@gmail.com